merely-useful/py-rse/objectives/bash-advanced.md

--   Write a shell script that runs a command or series of commands for a fixed set of files.
+-   Write and execute a [shell script][shell_script] that parses the command line for input arguments before running a series of commands.
--   Run a shell script from the command line.
--   Write a shell script that operates on a set of files defined by the user on the command line.
 -   Create pipelines that include shell scripts you, and others, have written.
 -   Use `grep` to select lines from text files that match simple patterns.
 -   Use `find` to find files whose names match simple patterns.
--   Use the output of one command as the command-line argument(s) to another command.
--   Explain what is meant by 'text' and 'binary' files, and why many common tools don't handle the latter well.
+-   Edit the `.bashrc` file to change default shell variables.